2023 AAPM&R Annual Assembly

-Approved non-member/non-physiatrist will be registered for the Annual Assembly, and your registration fee will be waived.
+Approved non-member/non-physiatrists who are ineligible to be members of the Academy will be registered for the Annual Assembly, and your registration fee will be waived.
 You should have received specific information regarding this.
-If you have any questions, please email email@example.com.
+If you have any questions, please email firstname.lastname@example.org.

 AAPM&R CME Committee Guidelines for Conflict of Interest

 As a sponsor accredited by the Accreditation Council for Continuing Medical Education (ACCME), AAPM&R must ensure balance, independence and scientific rigor in all of its sponsored educational activities.
 Anyone in a position to control the content of an activity (i.e. all participating planners and faculty) must disclose all financial relationships (of any amount) from the past 24 months, with any ineligible company* to AAPM&R. Financial relationships can include such things as grants or research support, employment, consultant, stockholder, speakers’ bureau, etc.